 The CTA is where the rubber meets the road.
 Every landing page should have exactly one CTA.
-It can be inserted multiple times throughout the page – and even worded slightly different – but there’s never more than one CTA.
+It can be inserted multiple times throughout the landing page/page – and even worded slightly different – but there’s never more than one CTA.

 Looking for a few ideas for high-converting CTA copy?
 Here are some options that work really well:

 The key to CTA copy (and really any element of your landing page) is to split test and find out what works best.
-Over time, optimizing for CTA copy can take a good page and turn it into a great page.
+Over time, optimizing for CTA copy can take a landing page/page and turn it into a great page.